 Ideal for low-to-medium speed cutting, where heat buildup is minimal:

-- Machine Cutting Tools: Small milling cutters or lathe tools for soft metals (PER ESEMPIO., alluminio).
+- Machine Cutting Tools: Small milling cutters or lathe tools for soft metals (per esempio., alluminio).
 Its thermal conductivity prevents overheating.

 Punches and Dies